SymExp: Symmetry expansion of molecular coordinates

 Examples

-The scripts directory in the installation contains run_symexp.sh, that exemplifies two types of usage using coordinate files from the installation test directories.
+The scripts directory in the installation contains run_symexp.sh, as does examples/virus-5A/sun_symmetry.sh.
+These exemplify two types of usage using coordinate files that are provided.

 Details, API